chainsapm/chainsapm.github.io/_posts/2014-09-06-how-not-to-commit.md

 git push origin HEAD:master
 ```

 It was certainly ugly and I didn't want to lose my changes after hitting one of the best strides I had in a while.
-If you somehow stumble on this blog please pay more respect to the folks whos page's I ripped the answers from to cobble together this awful solution. :)
+If you somehow stumble on this blog please pay more respect to the folks who's page's I ripped the answers from to cobble together this awful solution. :)